denniskong/docker-compose-wordpress/README.md

 ### Benefits
 - Speeds up generating clones and development environments since the technolgy stack which is used is the same.
 - Mimicks stateless part of the stack => application server (php-fpm)
+- Therefore all creteria is met to Host on "AWS ECS Fargate"

 ## Portmapping